janjongboom/mbed-lorawan-frag-lib/README.md

 # LoRa Alliance Multicast Data Fragmentation Library for mbed OS 5

 Implementation of Low-Density Parity-Check coding for forward error correction, plus crypto plugins to do verification of firmware updates.
-All files integrate with the Mbed `BlockDevice` interface, to prevent loading large blobs into memory.
+All files integrate with the Mbed File System interface (LittleFS or FATFS), to prevent loading large blobs into memory.
 Based on the work by ARM, The Things Network and Semtech.

 * `fragmentation\FragmentationSession.h` - LDPC frontend.
 * `fragmentation\FragmentationMath.h` - LDPC implementation.